umass-cs-377/377-lab-file-system/README.md

 ## Deserialize
 Similarly in `deserialize.cpp`, we can restore the student information from the binary file.
 We first create two empty `Student` structs.
-Then we read `sizeof(Student)` bytes at a time and copy those bytes to the memory space of the `Student` structs.
+Then we read `sizeof(Student)` bytes into the bytes that represent the `Student` structs in memory.
 The information printed out should match what we defined in `serialize.cpp`.

 ```c++